yogthos/config/README.md

 ```

 We can now access the config variables the `config.edn` found under the resource path specified in the profile.
+There are two ways of doing this.
+We can load a version of config defined as `config.core/env`:

 ```clojure
 (ns edn-config-test.core